-The implementation of the Preferred by Nature Standard for Sustainable Travel Activities seeks to achieve the following objectives:
+The implementation of the Preferred by Nature Standard for Sustainable Travel Activities V1.0 seeks to achieve the following objectives:

-- 1. That certified tourism organisations improve their position and reputation in responsible travel markets, thanks to the adoption and efficient integration of sustainability as a fundamental principle of their business philosophy, management system and commercial strategies. - 2.
-That social wellbeing, development and human rights of people and communities involved in tourism activities are protected by implementing fair, equal and legal labour practices, as well as relations that enhance and strengthen their economic activities and livelihoods. - 3.
-That tourism activities are carried out with respect and appreciation of all cultural expressions while simultaneously emphasising the importance of preserving tangible and intangible cultural heritage. - 4.
-That the environment and ecosystems at tourist destinations are preserved by implementing management systems and practices that protect their integrity and biodiversity, promote the rational use of natural resources, and mitigate negative impacts. - 5.
-That certified tourism organisations are recognised for their true commitment and genuine efforts to reduce and offset greenhouse gas emissions caused by their operations, thereby mitigating the negative impacts of the travel and tourism sector that aggravate climate change.
+1. Certified tourism organisations improve their position and reputation in responsible travel markets, thanks to the adoption and efficient integration of sustainability as a fundamental principle of their business philosophy, management system and commercial strategies.

+2. Social wellbeing, development and human rights of people and communities involved in tourism activities are protected by implementing fair, equal and legal labour practices, as well as relations that enhance and strengthen their economic activities and livelihoods.

+3. Tourism activities are carried out with respect and appreciation of all cultural expressions while simultaneously emphasising the importance of preserving tangible and intangible cultural heritage.

+4. The environment and ecosystems at tourist destinations are preserved by implementing management systems and practices that protect their integrity and biodiversity, promote the rational use of natural resources, and mitigate negative impacts.

+5. Certified tourism organisations are recognised for their true commitment and genuine efforts to reduce and offset greenhouse gas emissions caused by their operations, thereby mitigating the negative impacts of the travel and tourism sector that aggravate climate change.